TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Outer Winghalve P-61

-P-61 Inner Winghalve with Nacelle + Outer Winghalve
+P-61 Inner Winghalve with Nacelle + Outer Winghalve.

--At the Sunderland the wing only consists of 2 parts (stabilizer glued on), which are connected with each other by a wingjoiner of flat springsteel 1,5x15mm in gluedin brass flat tubes 2,5x16mm, forward with 2 of them above each other, a long one untill the First nacelle and a short one.
+-At the Sunderland the wing only consists of 2 parts (stabilizer glued on), which are connected with each other by a wingjoiner of flat springsteel 1,5x15mm in a gluedin brass

-The rear is a short one 1,5x12mm in a brass tube 2,5x13mm. (in 2010 drawing updated, so now, loose thinwall dural tube Ø 30mm and carbon tube Ø 12mm.
-So also for the 1/10th B-17, loose thinwall dural tube Ø 25mm and carbon tube Ø 11mm, and for the splitted Stabilizer Ø 9mm: Lighter).
+(In 2010 drawing updated, so now, loose thinwall dural tube Ø 30mm and carbon tube Ø 12mm.
+So also for the 1/10th B-17, loose thinwall dural tube Ø 25mm and carbon tube Ø 11mm,

-The Winghalves for the Sunderland are secured to each other with 2 alu. strips and parkers in abachi blocks, and than bolted on the fuselage with 4 long stainless steel bolts M6, in to the fuselage fixed metal inserts.
+The Winghalves for the Sunderland are secured to each other with 2 alu. strips and parkers in abachi blocks, and than bolted on the fuselage with 4 long stainless steel bolts M6,

 Over this than comes the long cockpithood, which stretch from nose to the rearend of the wing.